shivkant1418/school-management-system/README.md

 # School Management System

 ## Description
 The School Management System is a web application built using Ruby on Rails.
 It provides a platform for managing schools, courses, batches, enrollments, and user roles.
 Additionally, it includes APIs for student-specific actions.
+Currently, admin actions can be done via the web application only.

 ## Features
 - User Roles: The system supports three types of user roles - Admin, School Admin, and Student.
 Each role has different levels of access and privileges.